Uncover ancient relics and hidden

 Fits to Fly

 Going exploring?
 Great!
-A Probe Scanner will fit onto nearly any ship in the game, but ideally, you're going to want something a bit more specialized.
+A Core Probe Launcher will fit onto nearly any ship in the game, but ideally, you're going to want something a bit more specialized.
 Each of the four empire races has their own Tech 1 (basic technology) scanning frigate which is bonused towards probe scanning, salvaging, and hacking.
 As you progress, your skills will allow you to use stronger Covert Ops frigates or even a stealthy strategic cruiser.
 Your ship progression path can easily be viewed using the in-game Ship Tree.

-The final and most important part of the fit will be to ensure that you have a Core Probe Scanner I fitted and 8x Core Scanner Probe I's in the cargo bay.
+The final and most important part of the fit will be to ensure that you have a Core Probe Launcher I fitted and 8x Core Scanner Probe I's in the cargo bay.
 A useful module to augment your scanning is the Scan Rangefinding Array which increases the strength of Core and Combat Scanner Probes.
-Later on, you might opt for an additional Prototype Cloaking Device to keep you safe in wormhole space, but this is by no means necessary to take your first steps.
+Later, you might opt for an additional Prototype Cloaking Device to keep you safe in wormhole space, but this is by no means necessary to take your first steps.

 Fits in EVE can be imported directly into your client by using the Import from Clipboard option in your fitting browser under the Import & Export menu.
 Simply copy the full fit including the ship name in square brackets then head in-game and paste.
 You can then multibuy everything you need at once and fit it all to your ship in a matter of seconds!
 You can also find these fits alongside other beginner options in the in-game Community Fittings tab.
 For more advice on the Fitting Window, check out the relevant help article.